vova-klymniuk/data-structures/linked list/breef.md

 Applications of the Linked list:
 Different applications of linked lists are as follows:
-    - Linked lists are used to implement `stacks`, `queues`, `graphs`, etc.
+    - Linked lists are used to implement:
+        `stacks`, `queues`, `graphs`, etc.
     - Linked lists are used to perform arithmetic operations on long integers.
     - It is used for the representation of sparse matricies.
     - It helps in memory management.
     - It is used in the representation of Polynomial Maniupultaion where each polynomial term represents a node in the linked list.
     - Linked lists are used to display image containers.
       Users can visit past, current, and next images.
     - They are used to store the history of the visited page.
     - They are used to perform undo operations.